 The prevalence of multidrug-resistant bacterial pathogens is rising worldwide.
 Patients with infections due to resistant bacteria experience delayed recovery and treatment failure and are more likely to die than patients with infections from non-resistant bacteria.

-World Antimicrobial Awareness Week will take place from the 18th to the 24th November
+World Antimicrobial Awareness Week took place between the 18th to the 24th November

-The theme for Antimicrobial Awareness Week in 2020 is 'United to preserve antimicrobials', aiming to engage stakeholders from all sectors in a One Health approach to antimicrobial resistance.
-The overarching slogan this year is "Antimicrobials: Handle with care"
+The theme for Antimicrobial Awareness Week in 2020 was 'United to preserve antimicrobials', aiming to engage stakeholders from all sectors in a One Health approach to antimicrobial resistance.
+The overarching slogan this year was "Antimicrobials: Handle with care"